Adaptive Batch Sizes for Active Learning A Probabilistic Numerics Approach

-\paragraph{Solvent} The objective is to discover a better solvent for lithium-ion batteries having larger dipole moments, which is the key descriptor for the solvation of lithium-ions in electrolytes, increasing the ratio of electro-mobile Li-ions.
-The higher the dipole moment becomes, the larger (better) the ionic conductivity does.
-The dataset with 133,055 small molecules predicted by the quantum-chemical computations using density functional theory, known as QM9 dataset \cite{ramakrishnan2014quantum}.
-We set 3 constraints on temperature performances, flash point, melting point, and boiling points, corresponding to flammability, low-temperature performance, and high-temperature performance, respectively.
-These values are estimated using molecule descriptors using Mordred library \cite{moriwaki2018mordred}, and correlation taken from \cite{comesana2022systematic}.
-We assume these constraints can be queried by different experiments, and is easier than dipole moment measurements.
-We assume these constraints are decoupled, ordered, probabilistic, continuous, and expensive.

 \paragraph{FindFixer} This task is to find the fixer connecting influencers rather than finding the most popular influencer on the social networks graph.
 A job seeker who wishes to be a celebrity explores the fixer to ask introductions based on graph data using the centrality analysis.
-Finding a node needs to search on a website or meet in person, both of which are expensive to evaluate.
-Fixer can be interpreted as a node with maximum eigenvector centrality under constraints on the degree centrality that does not exceed the threshold \cite{kiss2008identification}.
-In other words, finding the node that is connected to the largest number of nodes with many edges but is not having many edges itself.
+Finding a node requires searching on a website or meeting in person, both of which are expensive to evaluate.
+Fixer can be interpreted as a node with maximum eigenvector centrality under constraints on the degree centrality that does not exceed the threshold \citep{kiss2008identification}.
+In other words, finding the node that is connected to the largest number of nodes with many edges but does not have many edges itself.
 A job seeker wishes to find the fixer who connects influencers with similar popularity (degree centrality).
 Thus, the node is constrained based on the degree centrality, and other hidden preference factors.
 A job seeker judges constraints as a binary value, and the judgment is possibly shaky.
-We assume this constraint is blackbox, coupled, ordered, probabilistic, mixture of binary/continuous, and mixture of cheap/expensive.
-We assume the domain is defined as a social network graph synthesized by the Barábsi–Albert model (BA) \cite{barabasi1999emergence}.
+We assume the domain is defined as a social network graph synthesized by the Barábsi–Albert model (BA) \citep{barabasi1999emergence}.